quicwg/base-drafts/draft-ietf-quic-recovery.md

 If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 100ms.

-When CRYPTO frames are sent, the sender SHOULD set an timer for the handshake timeout period.
+When CRYPTO frames are sent, the sender SHOULD set a timer for the handshake timeout period.
 Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data by calling RetransmitAllUnackedHandshakeData().
 On each consecutive firing of the handshake timer without receiving an